sairavela/fastmat/README.md

 The Environmental Shear data has to be retrieved and downloaded into cygwin though ERA5 using the code that has already been developed by Sai and I.

-The environmental shear mat file is too big for GitHub so that can also be found in the dropbox file.
+The environmental shear mat file is too big for GitHub so that can also be found in the dropbox file it is named "shear0904".
+This contains information for all environmental wind shear for the month of september, 2004.
+If you need for another month, you will need to download data from ERA5.